mapping

 Datta mapper pattern

-Data mapper pattern separates classes and objects from the database structure and doesn’t necessarily follow the rule “one object = one row in the table.”
+A data mapper pattern separates classes and objects from the database structure and doesn’t necessarily follow the rule “one object = one row in the table.”
 An object can correspond to several tables, while programmers specify how objects are serialized, deserialized, and connected to the database.
-All database operations are kept detached from objects.
+All database operations are detached from objects.
 You can work with collections of tables and update them simultaneously.
 All this gives programmers more control and flexibility but requires more effort.

 Data mappers excel in handling complex queries and are well-suited for scalable, enterprise-level systems.